GunSik2/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The model largely based on Nvida's papaer consists of 5 Conv2D network with three 5x5 filter and two 3x3 filter and depths between 24 and 64 (model.py lines 18-24).

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).